Thomas Merton: College

 In January 1938, Merton graduated from Columbia with a B.A. in English.
 In June, his friend Seymour Freedgood arranged a meeting with Mahanambrata Brahmachari, a Hindu monk visiting New York from the University of Chicago.
-Merton was impressed by him, believing the monk was profoundly centered in God.
-While Merton expected Brahmachari to recommend Hinduism, instead he advised Merton to reconnect with the spiritual roots of his own culture.
-He suggested Merton read The Confessions of Augustine and The Imitation of Christ.
+Merton was impressed by him.
+While Merton expected Brahmachari to recommend Hinduism, instead he advised Merton to reconnect with Christianity.
+He suggested Merton read the Confessions of Augustine and The Imitation of Christ.
 Merton read them both.

-Merton decided to explore Catholicism further.
-Finally, in August 1938, he decided to attend Mass and went to Corpus Christi Church, located near the Columbia campus on West 121st Street in Morningside Heights.
-The ritual of Mass was foreign to him, but he listened attentively.
-Following this, Merton began to read more extensively in Catholicism.
+In August 1938, he attended Mass at Corpus Christi Church, located near the Columbia campus.
+He began to read more extensively in Catholicism.

-On November 16, 1938, Thomas Merton underwent the rite of baptism at Corpus Christi Church and received Holy Communion.
+On November 16, 1938, Thomas Merton underwent the rite of confirmation at Corpus Christi Church and received Holy Communion.
 On February 22, 1939, Merton received his M.A. in English from Columbia University.
 Merton decided he would pursue his PhD at Columbia and moved from Douglaston to Greenwich Village.
+He then discerned a call to religious life.

 Monastic life

-On December 10, 1941, Thomas Merton arrived at the Abbey of Gethsemani and spent three days at the monastery guest house, waiting for acceptance into the Order.
-The novice master would come to interview Merton, gauging his sincerity and qualifications.
-In the interim, Merton was put to work polishing floors and scrubbing dishes.
-On December 13 he was accepted into the monastery as a postulant by Frederic Dunne, Gethsemani's abbot since 1935.
-Merton's first few days did not go smoothly.
-He had a severe cold from his stay in the guest house, where he sat in front of an open window to prove his sincerity.
-During his initial weeks at Gethsemani, Merton studied the complicated Cistercian sign language and daily work and worship routine.
+On December 10, 1941, Thomas Merton arrived at the Abbey of Gethsemani and spent three days at the monastery guest house, waiting for acceptance into the order.
+On December 13 he was accepted into the monastery as a postulant by Frederic Dunne, Gethsemani's abbot since 1935, and given the religious name Mary Louis.
+Merton had a severe cold from his stay in the guest house, where he sat in front of an open window to prove his sincerity.
+During his initial weeks at Gethsemani, Merton studied the Trappist sign language and daily work and worship routine.

-In March 1942, during the first Sunday of Lent, Merton was accepted as a novice at the monastery.
+In March 1942, during the first Sunday of Lent, Merton was accepted as a novice.
 In June, he received a letter from his brother John Paul stating he was soon to leave for the war and would be coming to Gethsemani to visit before leaving.
-On July 17 John Paul arrived in Gethsemani and the two brothers did some catching up.
-John Paul expressed his desire to become Catholic, and by July 26 was baptized at a church in nearby New Haven, Kentucky, leaving the following day.
+On July 17 John Paul arrived in Gethsemani.
+John Paul expressed his desire to become a Catholic, and by July 26 was baptized at a church in nearby New Haven, Kentucky, leaving the following day.
 This would be the last time the two saw each other.
 John Paul died on April 17, 1943, when his plane failed over the English Channel.
 A poem by Merton to John Paul appears in The Seven Storey Mountain.